berkeley-dsep-infra/datahub/docs/admins/howto/core-pool.rst

-The ``system-config-from-file`` argument is important, as we need to tune the kernel TCP settings to handle large numbers of concurrent users.
+The ``system-config-from-file`` argument is important, as we need to tune the kernel TCP settings to handle large numbers of concurrent users and keep nginx from using up all of the TCP ram.